Run Sweetheart Run

 Run Sweetheart Run is a 2020 American supernatural horror film directed by Shana Feste from a screenplay by Feste, Keith Josef Adkins and Kellee Terrell.
 The film stars Ella Balinska, Pilou Asbæk, Dayo Okeniyi, Betsy Brandt, Ava Grey, Lamar Johnson, Jess Gabor, Clark Gregg, and Shohreh Aghdashloo.

-Run Sweetheart Run had its world premiere at the 2020 Sundance Film Festival, and was released on October 28, 2022, by Amazon Studios.
+Run Sweetheart Run had its world premiere at the Sundance Film Festival on January 27, 2020, and was released on Amazon Prime Video on October 28, 2022, by Amazon Studios.

 Plot

 Cherie is a young single mother and pre-law student working as a secretary for a legal firm in Los Angeles.
-On her way home, Cherie receives a frantic call from her boss James, who says that Cherie double-booked him for dinner with an important client at the same time as his anniversary dinner, which Cherie has no memory of.
-James asks Cherie to go to the dinner for him and she reluctantly accepts.
-While preparing for the dinner, Cherie's period starts and she realizes that she is out of tampons.
+On her way home, her boss James calls her saying that she double-booked him and asking her to attend a dinner with an important client in his place; she reluctantly accepts.
+While preparing for the dinner, Cherie's period starts and she realizes she is out of tampons.

-Cherie meets the client, Ethan, at his house and the two go to dinner.
-Cherie is taken with the handsome and charming Ethan, although he has a sudden outburst of anger when approached by a dog, explaining that he was bitten by one as a child.
-Ethan invites Cherie to spend the night with him, setting an alarm on his phone for the early morning so that she can return home before her daughter wakes up.
-When he does, Cherie notices that he already has an alarm for 5:25 AM.
-She agrees to stay for a drink; however, when they enter his house, Ethan attacks Cherie, causing her to flee.
+At the dinner, Cherie is charmed by the client, Ethan, although he suddenly becomes irritated when approached by a dog, explaining that he was bitten by one as a child.
+Ethan invites Cherie to spend the night with him, which she accepts.
+He sets an alarm on his phone for the early morning so she can return home before her daughter awakens.
+As he does so, she notices that he already has an alarm for 5:25 AM.
+When they enter his house, Ethan attacks Cherie, who flees into the streets while shouting for help.

-Running down the street, Cherie tries to get help from nearby residents but is ignored.
-She finally finds two women outside a movie theater and convinces them to call 911.
-The police arrive and arrest Cherie for public intoxication, despite her protestations that she was attacked.
+Cherie eventually finds two women outside a movie theater and convinces them to call 911.
+The police arrest Cherie for public intoxication, despite her protestations that she was attacked.
 Cherie talks to another woman in the cell who panics when Cherie describes Ethan.
-The woman warns Cherie that Ethan "controls men" and that her only hope is to find the "First Lady".
-The police escort Ethan into Cherie's cell, where he tells her that he will hunt her, and that if she survives until morning, he will let her go.
+The woman warns Cherie that Ethan "controls men" and urges her to seek the "First Lady".
+The police escort Ethan into Cherie's cell, where he declares that he will hunt her through the night, but promises to let her go if she survives until morning.

-Upon being released, Cherie heads to James' apartment.
-He seems sympathetic, offering her clean clothes to wear.
-Cherie looks for information about Ethan on James' computer and finds that she is the latest in a long string of women marked as tithes for Ethan.
-James' wife, Judy, fearfully warns Cherie that Ethan can smell her blood and that she should clean herself thoroughly.
-Cherie flees on a bus and then calls her ex-boyfriend Trey for help.
+Upon her release, Cherie finds shelter in James' apartment.
+She searches for information about Ethan on James' computer and finds that she is the latest in a long string of women marked as tithes for Ethan.
+James' wife, Judy, warns Cherie that Ethan can smell her blood and that she should clean herself thoroughly.
+Cherie flees on a bus and calls her ex-boyfriend Trey for help.